MOOCdb/MOOCdbDocs/docs/translation.rst

 #############
-Translation
+Translation software documentation
 #############

-This document is about how the translation from traking log files to moocdb is done.
+This document describes in detail how the translation is done from the raw data files Coursera and edX provide and how to run the software and different assumptions and heuristics used during the translation.

 ************
 Platforms